 How to implement:

-What trends are you most excited about?
+Which of these trends are you most excited about?
 Share your thoughts in the comments below!
+And don’t forget to subscribe to our blog for more insights into the future of project management.